JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 Also, a background for the icon would look good. [`squircle`](@ref) is useful for drawing shapes that occupy the space between pointy dull rectangles and space-inefficient circles.

-The final script looks like this:
+The complete final script looks like this:

 ```@setup example_7
 using Luxor, Colors